Explanation of constant mean angular momentum in high-Reynolds-number Taylor--Couette turbulence in terms of history effects: Basic equations and covariance

 where

 Thus, the solution for shear stress yields

 where $\tau = K/\varepsilon$.
-In this expression, $U_\theta/r$ in the denominator represents the effect of flow curvature on the Reynolds shear stress.
+In this expression, $U_\theta/r$ in the denominator results from the convection term of the Reynolds shear stress.
+This form of the model is essentially the same as that proposed by \citet{wj2000} for the two-dimensional case with its extension to the curved flows \citep{wj2002}.
 Strictly speaking, we should consider the $S_{ij}$ dependence of $P^K$ to derive a fully explicit ARSM \citep{girimaji1996}.
-We do not consider such sophistication to verify the effect of the flow curvature $U_\theta/r$ on the Reynolds stress through the denominator.
-This representation of curvature effects is similar to the history effect in a swirling flow in a straight pipe proposed by \citet{hamba2017}.
-They are essentially the same because they originate from the Lagrangian derivative of the Reynolds stress.
-In several ARSMs, the $S_{r\theta}^2$ part in the denominator of (\ref{eq:implicitarsm}) is often neglected because $C_3 > C_2 = 1-C_\mathrm{R2} \simeq 0$ is suggested by second-order or Reynolds stress transport models \citep[e.g.][]{taulbee1992,wj2000}.

-\citet{ariki2019} showed that this $U_\theta/r$ term violates the covariance of the model.
-In this study, we first verify the performance of the model based on (\ref{eq:implicitarsm}) to extract the essence of representing the curvature effects.
-We address the construction of a covariant expression for curvature effects in \S\ref{sec:discussion}.
+We do not consider such sophistication to verify the convection effects on the Reynolds stress $U_\theta/r$ through the denominator.
+This representation of the convection effects is similar to the history effect in a swirling flow in a straight pipe proposed by \citet{hamba2017}.
+They are essentially the same because they result from the Lagrangian derivative of the Reynolds stress.
+Thus, part of the flow curvature effect can be expressed by considering the history effect of the Reynolds stress.
+In several ARSMs, the $S_{r\theta}^2$ part in the denominator of Eq.~(\ref{eq:implicitarsm}) is often neglected because $C_3 > C_2 = 1-C_\mathrm{R2} \simeq 0$ is suggested by second-order or Reynolds stress transport models (e.g., Refs.~\citep{taulbee1992,wj2000}).
+In this study, we first verify the performance of the model based on Eq.~(\ref{eq:implicitarsm}) to extract the essence of representing the curvature effects.
+Note that generalizing the model provided by Eq.~(\ref{eq:implicitarsm}) to a covariant representation is not necessarily straightforward.
+The generalization of the model, specifically for incorporating the convection effects, is discussed using a covariant time derivative in Sec.~\ref{sec:discussion}.